cristianastan2/AOES-CLIM670-NCAR-CESM-ATM-EXP/_episodes/01-Overview.md

 {: .language-bash}

 The data contains several variables:  `ice_cov`, `SST_cpl`, etc.
 The global attributes tell us how this data was made and even give us a reference for it.
-We can look this up in more detail if we wnat.
+We can look this up in more detail if we want.
 For now, let's take a look at the data using `ncview`.

 ~~~
 $ module load ncview